 - Pill identifier: Identify a pill using imprint code, shape and color.

 - Poison and prevention information: Learn about specific poisons and hazards by age, season or substance.
 Master prevention tips.

 - The Poison Post®: Sign up for a free, quarterly e-newsletter full of poison safety information.

 What's been the impact of webPOISONCONTROL on traditional poison centers?

-webPOISONCONTROL has had unexpected benefits for the ten poison centers participating in the project.
-The implementation of standardized triage algorithms – 1,400 of them at present – has been the first step towards harmonizing poison exposure triage thresholds between and within poison centers.
+webPOISONCONTROL has had unexpected benefits for the 24 poison centers participating in the project.
+The implementation of standardized triage algorithms – more than 2,000 of them at present – has been the first step towards harmonizing poison exposure triage thresholds between and within poison centers.
 Not only have these algorithms led to standardization, they’ve also improved operating efficiency as Specialists in Poison Information no longer have to repeatedly take the time (every time there’s a case) to research the potentially toxic dose to determine the safe triage threshold.
 In addition, training new staff is facilitated by access to more specific triage guidance.

 At this time, the volume of webPOISONCONTROL cases has not measurably affected telephone call volume at traditional poison centers.
 Many webPOISONCONTROL users are individuals who would not have called.
 Since the webPOISONCONTROL volume is growing slowly, the jobs of the nation’s Specialists in Poison Information (SPIs) are not threatened.
 Should call volume eventually decline, normal staff attrition will undoubtedly outpace any staffing impact.